Vaccination policy: Schools

-Mandatory vaccinations for attending public schools have received criticism.
+Research studies have found a correlation between the rise of vaccine-preventable diseases and non-medical exemptions from school vaccination requirements, however, mandatory vaccination requirements for attending public schools have received criticism.
 Parents say that vaccine mandates to attend public schools prevent one's right to choose, especially if the vaccinations could be harmful.
 Some people believe being forced to get a vaccination could cause trauma, and may lead to not seeking medical care/attention ever again.
 In the constitutional law, some states have the liberty to withdraw to public health regulations, which includes mandatory vaccination laws that threaten fines.
 Certain laws are being looked at for immunization requirements, and are trying to be changed, but cannot succeed due to legal challenges.
 After California removed non-medical exemptions for school entrance, lawsuits were filed arguing for the right for children to attend school regardless of their vaccination history, and to suspend the bill's implementation altogether.
 However, all such lawsuits ultimately failed.

 As of 2022, 300 American colleges and universities mandate that their students receive a COVID-19 booster.
 A study in the Journal of Medical Ethics concludes that the cost of these mandates likely outweigh the benefits.
 For example, to prevent one COVID hospitalization over a 6-month period, 31,000 to 42,000 adults in that age group would have to get a third mRNA booster; and those boosters will result in at least 18 "serious adverse events" (SAEs) for that single prevented hospitalization.